atomisthq/docs/docs/index.md

 While you can run an SDM independently and in private to help only yourself, the magic happens when it connects to the Atomist service to respond to your whole team or organization.
-The service provides triggering with rich events and custom commands; interactive chat integration;
-and [built-in automations][lifecycle] like sweet chat messages for standard events like code push and issue creation.
+The service provides triggering with rich events and custom commands, interactive chat integration, and [built-in automations][lifecycle] like sweet chat messages for standard events like code push and issue creation.
 These chat messages get _updated_ when new information comes in.
 They include useful buttons to take action: raise a PR, label an issue, or approve the next step in the deploy process.